boost your mental health

 If you don’t enjoy the heat and humidity, the fall season is a nice break.
 You can spend more time outdoors without being uncomfortable or worrying about the dangers of heat stroke.
 Plus, all times of the day are comfortable.
 Enjoy a walk in the morning and a relaxing evening by the bonfire.

-It’s important for people in recovery to follow a routine.
+People in recovery need to follow a routine.
 However, if you have kids or work with kids, your schedule probably changes in the summer.
 Usually, schedules get more relaxed, which can lead to boredom and cravings.
-Now that fall is here, it’s time to get back in the habit of following a routine.
+Now that fall is here, it’s time to get back into the habit of following a routine.

-If you live near Agoura Hills, CA, or any other state with a mild winter, you won’t be treated to the same fall foliage as other areas.
+If you live in California, or any other state with a mild winter, you won’t be treated to the same fall foliage as other areas.
 But, there are exceptions.
 If you head to the mountains where it gets colder, you can see brilliant fall colors.
 What a wonderful way to connect to nature, practice gratitude, and grow in spirituality!

-If you time it right, you can also see some fall color in the desert.
-Look for buckwheat, desert trumpets and tamarisk trees.
+If you time it right, you can also see some fall colors in the desert.
+Look for buckwheat, desert trumpets, and tamarisk trees.
 As they go through their cycles, they change color and add a beautiful fall look to the desert valley floor.
 For more information on how to see fall color in California, visit KCET.org.

-If you need to add more structure to your fall routine, contact Awakenings Treatment Center.
-Our outpatient drug rehab in Agoura offers flexible, client-centered treatment for individuals with substance use and mental health disorders.
+If you need to add more structure to your fall routine, to start or stay on track with your recovery journey, contact us.
+Awakenings Treatment Center is an outpatient drug rehab in Agoura Hills, California.
+We offer flexible, client-centered treatment for individuals with substance use and mental health disorders.

 About Shari Corbitt